 Today is packing day.
-This morning I managed to pack all of my clothing, leaving out the same outfit to wear tonight to dinner and again tomorrow on travel day.
-All I have left to pack are the toiletries.
+This morning I managed to pack all of my clothing, leaving the same outfit to wear tonight to dinner and again tomorrow on travel day.
+All I have gone to fill are the toiletries.

 |Today, over 13,000 cruise passengers are in port in Nassau, Bahamas.|

-We were assigned #27 which may be a little too late for our 11:30 flight.
+We were assigned #27, which may be a little too late for our 11:30 flight.
 Tom visited the customer service desk requesting a lower number ending up with #1.
-The reality is that we’ll either wait on the ship to disembark or we’ll spend more time waiting at the airport.
+The reality is that we’ll either wait on the ship to disembark, or we’ll spend more time staying at the airport.

 |A peninsula near the port of Nassau.|

-The ship offers a shuttle service to the airport but their cost is higher than a taxi thus we’ll go on our own as always.
-Most likely, we’ll arrive two hours before our flight but can easily busy ourselves while we wait.
+The ship offers a shuttle service to the airport, but their cost is higher than a taxi.
+Thus we’ll go on our own as always.
+We’ll probably arrive two hours before our flight but can easily busy ourselves while we wait.

 |A small dock ready for the arrival of a boat.|

-We’ll have an entire level of Karen’s spacious home for ourselves and no doubt, we’ll be comfortable and at ease, settling in within a day.
-We insisted that Karen does not fuss over meals for us nor will we ask our kids to worry about meals for us.
+We’ll have a whole level of Karen’s spacious home for ourselves, and no doubt, we’ll be comfortable and at ease, settling in within a day.
+We insisted that Karen does not fuss over meals for us, nor will we ask our kids to worry about meals for us.

 We’ll either pick up something for dinner at Costco or another takeaway restaurant or dine at one of the many conveniently located restaurants in the area.
-Actually, I can’t wait to get my hands on some Mexican food which we’ve both really missed over the past years of world travel.
+I can’t wait to get my hands on some Mexican food we’ve both missed over the past years of world travel.

 As for the remainder of today?
-We’ll finish packing and continue working on our future plans for India where we’ll stay for two months.
-We’re currently looking into an almost two months tour of the country beginning after the upcoming Maharajas Express train expedition.
-It’s quite exciting.
+We’ll finish packing and continue working on our plans for India, where we’ll stay for two months.
+We’re currently looking into an almost two-month country tour beginning after the upcoming Maharajas Express train expedition.
+It’s pretty exciting.
 We’ll share more details later once we’ve booked the tour.

 |Nassau Harbour Lighthouse.|

-Tomorrow, while at the airport, we plan to do Friday’s post which will include our final bill for this cruise and all fo it’s ancillary costs.
+Tomorrow, while at the airport, we plan to do Friday’s post, which will include our final bill for this cruise and all of its ancillary costs.
 Please check back.